🕒 8 min read · 📝 1592 words

 The seals of Revelation are not distant events but divine tools used to awaken, discipline, and restore.

-When God’s people commit willful sin (The abomination leading to desolation, Matt 24:15), God allows the believer to fall away, using the Devil to influence them to believe a lie (2 Thess 2:8,11), as Job did in his self-righteousness (Job 32:1 and Job 42:6).
+When God’s people commit willful sin (The abomination leading to desolation, Matt 24:15), God allows the believer to fall away (2 Thess 2:3), using the Devil to influence them to believe a lie (2 Thess 2:8,11), as Job did in his self-righteousness (Job 32:1 and Job 42:6).

 The fire descends (Matt 25:41), melting the earthly carnal behavior within (2 Pet 3:10).

-The obedient flee to the mountain (Matt 24:16), separating themselves from judgment and interceding for the fallen.
+The obedient flee to the mountain (Matt 24:16), separating themselves from the impending judgment of disobedient believers, and interceding for the fallen.

 As Ezekiel 36:37 affirms, God will be “inquired of” to restore His people.

-The concept of the “Day of the Lord” is concealed in parables and woven throughout Scripture.
+The concept of the “Day of the Lord” purifying the believer of sinful behavior is concealed in parables and woven throughout Scripture.
 It reveals how God uses the adversary to teach His people to deny ungodliness (Joel 1:15 and Titus 2:11–12).

 The outcome is guaranteed: grace will finish what it began.